x10dead-dev/proxmox-vgpu-installer/README.md

+THIS SCRIPT IS NOT WORKING AND BEING BUILT, PLEASE DON'T CLONE OR FORK THIS REPO

 This is a little Bash script that configures a Proxmox 7 or 8 server to use Nvidia vGPU's.

 For further instructions see my blogpost at https://wvthoog.nl/proxmox-7-vgpu-v3/